awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 aws kms describe-key --key-id alias/aws/ssm
 ```

 To create a standard secure string parameter, use the [PutParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html) operation in the Systems Manager API\.
 Omit the `Tier` parameter or specify a value of `Standard`, which is the default\.
 Include a `Type` parameter with a value of `SecureString`\.
-To specify an KMS key, use the `KeyId` parameter\.
+To specify a KMS key, use the `KeyId` parameter\.
 The default is the AWS managed key for your account, `aws/ssm`\.

 Parameter Store then calls the AWS KMS `Encrypt` operation with the KMS key and the plaintext parameter value\.
 AWS KMS returns the encrypted parameter value, which Parameter Store stores with the parameter name\.